The Frame of Reference

 What is the signal measured against?

 A trading signal is never just “a strategy”.
-It sits at the intersection of six independent axes — what it's measured against, how long it holds, how it's built, which market it trades, what it's made of, and how its risk is shaped.
+It sits at the intersection of six independent axes — what it's measured against, how long it holds, which market it trades, what it's made of, how it's built, and how its risk is shaped.
 Learn to read those six and you can tell any two alphas apart, name them precisely, and see at a glance how they differ.
 This is that field guide.

 ◆ Why a shared language matters